Ways to save money

 This might sound like the opposite of point #6 above, so allow us to explain…

-A mortgage repayments holiday scheme was has been recently launched by the main banks; however, this “holiday” might not be as good as it first sounds.
+A mortgage repayments holiday scheme was has been launched by the main banks in response to the epidemic; however, this “holiday” might not be as good as it first sounds.
 While the details differ by bank, if you have experienced an income drop due to Covid-19 you can stop paying your home loan for up to six months.

 The catch is that interest will still build up, and because you’re not making repayments it will build fast and could add years onto a mortgage.
 The best bet is usually to avoid this ‘holiday’ if you can afford to, but if not, check with our mortgage advisers to see what your options might be .